-- Provide specialist support for teachers and support staff in the school so they can help your children with SEND to achieve their potential through using a 'graduated response' to providing SEND support. - Support teachers to write Individual Education Plans (IEP) that specify the targets set for children to achieve. - Organise training for staff so they are aware and confident in meeting the needs of children within our school. - Undertake the performance management of SEND Teaching Assistants to ensure consistent implementation across the school. - Update the school's SEND register, a system for ensuring all the special educational, physical and sensory needs of pupils in this school are known and understood, and making sure that there are up-to-date records about children's progress and needs. - Advise on the use of the SEND budget and other resources to meet the needs of learners with SEND effectively - Liaise with all the other professionals who may be coming into school to help support children's learning e.g. Speech and Language Therapists, Educational Psychologists, Occupational Therapists, Physiotherapists and other services from the Cornwall Local Authority. - Liaise with early years providers, other schools from which learners may be joining Pondhu and schools to which learners are transferring, to ensure that children's needs are comprehensively provided for and a smooth transition planned. - Work with the Headteacher and Governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access requirements
+- Provide specialist support for teachers and support staff in the school so they can help your children with SEND to achieve their potential through using a 'graduated response' to providing SEND support. - Support teachers to write One Page Profiles. - Organise training for staff so they are aware and confident in meeting the needs of children within our school. - Undertake the performance management of SEND Teaching Assistants to ensure consistent implementation across the school. - Update the school's SEND register, a system for ensuring all the special educational, physical and sensory needs of pupils in this school are known and understood, and making sure that there are up-to-date records about children's progress and needs. - Advise on the use of the SEND budget and other resources to meet the needs of learners with SEND effectively - Liaise with all the other professionals who may be coming into school to help support children's learning e.g. Speech and Language Therapists, Educational Psychologists, Occupational Therapists, Physiotherapists and other services from the Cornwall Local Authority. - Liaise with early years providers, other schools from which learners may be joining Pondhu and schools to which learners are transferring, to ensure that children's needs are comprehensively provided for and a smooth transition planned. - Work with the Headteacher and Governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access requirements